-QUOTATION OF THE ANTIVIRALS COMMON STOCK AND ANTIVIRALS WARRANT ON THE NASDAQ NATIONAL MARKET ANTIVIRALS will use all reasonable efforts to cause the shares of Common Stock to be issued pursuant to the Merger Agreement to be quoted for trading on the Nasdaq National Market.
-ANTIVIRALS will use all reasonable efforts to cause the ANTIVIRALS Warrants to be quoted for trading on the Nasdaq National Market not more than six months after the Effective Date of the Merger.
-See "THE MERGERQuotation of ANTIVIRALS Common Stock and ANTIVIRALS Warrant on the Nasdaq National Market."
-BUSINESS OF IMMUNOTHERAPY PENDING THE MERGER IMMUNOTHERAPY has agreed that, prior to Effective Time, it will operate its business in the ordinary course.
+IMMUNOTHERAPY has agreed that, prior to Effective Time, it will operate its business in the ordinary course.
 In addition, IMMUNOTHERAPY will not engage in certain actions specified in the Merger Agreement without the prior written consent of ANTIVIRALS.

-INTERIM FINANCING ANTIVIRALS has agreed, under the terms and conditions of a Loan Agreement (the "Loan Agreement"), to make certain advances to IMMUNOTHERAPY from time to time to pay certain current liabilities of IMMUNOTHERAPY pending the closing of the Merger, which advances shall not exceed, in the aggregate, \$1,075,000 plus the amounts of any multi-month contractual obligations with an outside vendor or provider of services approved by ANTIVIRALS and IMMUNOTHERAPY.
+INTERIM FINANCING......
+ANTIVIRALS has agreed, under the terms and conditions of a Loan Agreement (the "Loan Agreement"), to make certain advances to IMMUNOTHERAPY from time to time to pay certain current liabilities of IMMUNOTHERAPY pending the closing of the Merger, which advances shall not exceed, in the aggregate, \$1,075,000 plus the amounts of any multi-month contractual obligations with an outside vendor or provider of services approved by ANTIVIRALS and IMMUNOTHERAPY.
 Such advances bear interest at the rate of 9 1/2% per annum.
 IMMUNOTHERAPY is obligated to repay the advances in one installment on April 30, 1999.
-In the event that IMMUNOTHERAPY defaults in the repayment of the advances and interest, as ANTIVIRALS' sole remedy for such default, IMMUNOTHERAPY shall issue to ANTIVIRALS, subject to certain required approvals, in exchange for the conversion of all amounts outstanding under the Loan Agreement a number of shares of Class B Preferred Stock equal to the aggregate dollar amount of principal and interest outstanding on April 30, 1999, divided by \$1.0161235, which shares shall enjoy the same rights and privileges as IMMUNOTHERAPY shall be required to appoint two designees of ANTIVIRALS to the Board of Directors of IMMUNOTHERAPY.
-See "THE MERGERInterim Financing."
-MANAGEMENT AND OPERATIONS OF IMMUNOTHERAPY AFTER THE MERGER After the Merger, Merger Sub will succeed to the business of IMMUNOTHERAPY and will be a wholly-owned
+In the event that IMMUNOTHERAPY defaults in the repayment of the advances and interest, as ANTIVIRALS' sole remedy for such default, IMMUNOTHERAPY shall issue to ANTIVIRALS, subject to certain required approvals, in exchange for the conversion of all amounts outstanding under the Loan Agreement a number of shares of Class B Preferred Stock equal to the aggregate dollar amount of principal and interest outstanding on April 30, 1999, divided by \$1.0161235, which shares shall enjoy the same rights and privileges as IMMUNOTHERAPY's Class A Preferred Stock.
+ANTIVIRALS additionally shall have the right to designate and IMMUNOTHERAPY shall be required to appoint two designees of ANTIVIRALS to the Board of Directors of IMMUNOTHERAPY.
+See "THE MERGER--Interim Financing."

+MANAGEMENT AND OPERATIONS OF IMMUNOTHERAPY AFTER THE

+MERGER......
 After the Merger, Merger Sub will succeed to the business of IMMUNOTHERAPY and will be a wholly-owned subsidiary of ANTIVIRALS.
 Merger Sub will operate as a separate business unit of ANTIVIRALS.
 After the Merger, Merger Sub will operate under the direction and guidance of ANTIVIRALS' senior management and the ANTIVIRALS and Merger Sub Boards.
 See